iRNA-COSI/APAeval/summary_workflows/identification/I3_benchmark/I3_benchmark_specification.md

 TP - true positives - PAS identified by the tool and present within X nucleotides of PAS identified in the database
 FP - false positives  - PAS identified by the tool and not present within X nucleotides of PAS identified in the database

-The metrics should be calculated for the following thresholds of distance between PAS identified by the tool and PAS present in databases:
+The metrics should be computed for different distance thresholds between PAS identified by the tool from RNAseq dataset and PAS identified in the database i.e. the PAS identified by the tool should be within X nucleotides from the PAS identified in the database for the prediction to be considered true.
+The following distance thresholds should be used:

+- 0 nt
+- 20 nt
+- 40 nt
+- 60 nt
-- 50 nt
+- 80 nt
 - 100 nt
+- 120 nt
+- 140 nt
+- 160 nt
+- 180 nt
 - 200 nt